nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

     It is also related to this example:
     :doc:`plot_nifti_simple.py <../auto_examples/plot_nifti_simple>`.

-If a mask is not specified as an arugment, :class:`NiftiMasker` will try to compute one from the provided neuroimaging data.
+If a mask is not specified as an argument, :class:`NiftiMasker` will try to compute one from the provided neuroimaging data.
 It is *very important* to verify the quality of the generated mask by